Mellon Mays Undergraduate Fellowship

 • Visits from relevant Columbia administrators, who will share information about fellowships, applying to graduate school, and other relevant opportunities

-During the summer, fellows continue their independent research and receive a stipend of $3,900.
+During the summer, fellows continue their independent research and receive a stipend.
 In addition, fellows participate in a GRE workshop during the week prior to Labor Day and the program will provide campus housing.

 MMUF fellows are expected to maintain a semester-to-semester GPA of at least 3.3 and a cumulative GPA of at least 3.3 is required; fellows must also be in good academic and disciplinary standing.